 Oban can feel a bit claustrophobic on summer weekends, so on a busy day it might be wise to head up the coast road to the north.
 Dunollie Castle sits perches precariously on a rocky bluff overlooking the main ferry routes out of Oban Bay.
-The estate is currently a good option for escaping the crowds: as a tourist attraction, it's only a few years old but gradually becoming better known, with the visitor experience seemingly improving year-on-year.
-Newer Dunollie House (dating to 1745) is now a museum about the MacDougall clan, with an old weaving cottage also open to visitors as well as surrounding woodland.
+The estate is currently a good option for escaping the crowds despite gradually becoming better known; the visitor experience is low-key, but several aspects add up to quite a lot.
+As well as the ruined castle, newer Dunollie House (dating to 1745) is now a museum about the MacDougall clan, with an old weaving cottage and woodland walks also open to visitors.

 |[Dunollie Castle seen from the ferry to Mull (24/7/17)]|